audlab/audlab.github.io/_pages/about.md

 During my undergrad, I had the privilege of doing research at the [RICELab](https://ricelab.github.io) at the University of Toronto, the [Human-Centered Ubiquitous Media Group](https://www.en.um.informatik.uni-muenchen.de/index.html) at LMU München and the [User-Centered Design Lab](https://jhcheng.me/lab/) at Polytechnique Montréal.

-I another life, I used to race bikes.
+In another life, I used to race bikes.

 News
 ----